PsychoPunkSage/PsychoPunkSage/README.md

    <summary>
    Why?
    </summary>
-   Because in the shadows, bugs fear to tread! 🐛
+   Because in the shadows, bugs fear to thread! 🐛
    </details>

 <a href="https://github.com/PsychoPunkSage">